Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 Healthcare Options

 Healthcare is vital when planning an age-50 retirement with $2M, since Medicare starts at 65.
+For a deeper look at premiums, subsidies, and networks, see our health insurance guide for early retirees.
 Options include:

 1. ACA Marketplace: Buy plans via Healthcare.gov.
 Subsidies depend on MAGI.